 However, for a non-tech person, finding the best app that does the work best might be challenging.
 So, we have created a list of the best Android apps to see who is connected to your Wifi network.
 The apps listed below not only find the wifi users but can also offer several other features.

 Best Android Apps To See Who is Connected

 1. Wifi Monitor

-This android app tells you who is connected to your network and finds hosts and checks their ports.
+This Android app tells you who is connected to your network, finds hosts and checks their ports.
 For example, Wifi Monitor can be used as a TCP Port Scanner to search NIC vendor databases and to identify services based on their service banners.

 Moreover, it can scan and connect to well-known services directly from the application results.
-Users of Wifi Monitor can also download this app for its compact size that hardly extends to a few megabytes.
+Wi-Fi Monitor users can also download this app, which is only a few megabytes in size.

 2. WiFi Router Setup & Speedtest